Synaptic Classification via Spike-Triggered Extrapolation: Probabilistic Bounds

 \subsection{Rigorous Bounds for $\mathcal{G}^{j \to i}(\Delta)$}

-By combining the results of Corollary~\ref{C1} and Corollary~\ref{cor:explicit_bounds}, we derive the formal bounds for the scaled random variable $\mathcal{G}^{j \to i}(\Delta)$ defined in \eqref{def_hat_G_cal}.
-This quantity isolates the synaptic influence by centering the baseline firing rate and normalizing it by the parameters $\delta$ and $\Delta$.
+By combining the results of Corollary~\ref{C1} and Corollary~\ref{cor:explicit_bounds}, we derive the formal bounds for the expected quantity $\mathcal{G}^{j \to i}(\Delta)$ defined in \eqref{E_G_adapt}.
+This quantity isolates the synaptic influence by centering the interaction term around the baseline firing rate and normalizing it by the parameters $\delta$ and $\Delta$.

 To ensure that the identification of the connectivity is not affected by finite-window effects, we introduce the operational condition:

 Under this constraint, the gap between the probability ratios for different connection types remains strictly positive and proportional to $\delta\Delta$.
 This ensures that the quadratic error does not obscure the excitatory or inhibitory signal.